d2l-ai/d2l-en/chapter_recommender-systems/ranking.md

 ## Summary

-- There are three types of ranking losses available for the personalized ranking task in recommenders, namely, pointwise, pairwise and listwise methods.
+- There are three types of ranking losses available for the personalized ranking task in recommender systems, namely, pointwise, pairwise and listwise methods.
 - The two pairwise loses, Bayesian personalized ranking loss and hinge loss, can be used interchangeably.

 ## Exercises